 Moreover, it would have to be assumed that any persons exempted from capital punishment on the basis of such a ruling would had to have become insane sometime after conviction (at least in the states that permit an insanity defense) given that insanity should have exempted the accused from conviction in the first place.
 Now, there is the question of what definition of insanity would be used in a determination of fitness to be killed by The State?
 If the Supreme Court would have banned Capital punishment of the insane, then they might have to define insanity – and moreover, would probably have to invent yet another inauthentic definition of Insanity that is valid only in the context of capital punishment.

-This new page will display content about some sentinel rulings of the Court that have allowed the criminal justice system to indulge in the most hideous abuses of people afflicted with idiopathic psychosis spectrum disorders.
+This new page will display content about some sentinel rulings of the Court that have allowed the criminal justice system to indulge in the most hideous abuses of people afflicted with severe neurogenic dysmentation/neurobehavioral illness.

-There are brilliant legal minds among the nine justices of our highest court, yet some of the most unjust decisions affecting people afflicted with neuropsychiatric illness reflect the work of technicians rather than intellectuals in the law.
+There are brilliant legal minds among the nine justices of our highest court, yet some of the most unjust decisions affecting people afflicted with neurobehavioral illness reflect the work of technicians rather than intellectuals in the law.
+(Just in case anyone errors in finding a particular political philosophy to be in harmony with being a technician in the law, let it be known that to call a professional, especially a high ranking one a technician…is a slur).
 We human beings will fail to understand who we are until we come to terms with how these neurological disorders affect human mentation, consciousness and behavior.
 Until then, we will continue to be primitives living within the trappings of modernity.
 The Supreme Court has had too many opportunities to elevate us out of this moral abyss and too many times, they have failed.

 First up and in the workshop, Clark v.
 Arizona, a reprehensible decision by the Court with the only redemption being the dissent written by Justice Kennedy.